JNR Class DD51

 As JNR declined because of cars and lorries, as well as unreliable train services caused by industrial actions, the number of trains dropped in the 1970-80s.
 In addition, many major lines were electrified by the 1980s, diesel locomotives became redundant, and the Class DD51 was no exception.
 Less than 260 locos were succeeded by JR Hokkaido, JR East, JR Central, JR West, JR Kyushu and JR Freight when JNR was privatised in 1987.

 JR Hokkaido was the last company that used them for passenger services.
-Until 2016, the locos hauled sleeper trains Cassiopeia, Hokutosei (both Ueno - Sapporo), Twilight Express (Osaka - Sapporo) and Hamanasu (Aomori - Sapporo).
-Those owned by JR East were used for coach trains mainly during peak seasons, so were those owned by JR Central.
-JR West allocated them to sleeper train Izumo (Tokyo - Izumoshi), while JR Kyushu operated it for stopping services in Fukuoka area.
+The locos hauled sleeper trains Cassiopeia, Hokutosei (both Ueno - Sapporo), Twilight Express (Osaka - Sapporo) and Hamanasu (Aomori - Sapporo) until 2016.
+Those owned by JR East were used for coach trains mainly during peak seasons, so were those owned by JR Central (withdrawn in 2025 and 2007, respectively).
+JR West allocated them to sleeper train Izumo (Tokyo - Izumoshi), while JR Kyushu occasionally operated it for few stopping services in Fukuoka area until 1999.

-JR Freight had been using the Class DD51 across the country, hauling various freight trains.
+JR Freight had used the Class DD51 across the country, hauling various freight trains.
 They were used in Hokkaido and Nagoya area until recently, before they were replaced with Class DF200 Red Bear by 2021.

 Current Operations & Future Prospects

-Today, JR East and JR West own very few locos for ad hoc works such as engineering trains and empty coaching stock movement.
-JR West sometimes uses them on Yamaguchi Line when a steam train goes faulty.
+Only JR West owns very few locos for ad hoc works such as engineering trains and empty coaching stock movement.
+They are sometimes used on Yamaguchi Line when a steam train goes faulty.
+New hybrid-diesel multiple units will be introduced from 2027, replacing old locomotives including the Class DD51.

 Photos